SunZia

 Partnership

-Building the energy systems and infrastructure of the future requires strong partnerships across the renewable energy eco-system.
-As such, Vestas and Pattern’s relationship of trust and transparency has played a significant role in the success of this story.
-Pattern was clear about the project's needs, and Vestas responded with flexibility and tailored solutions, including optimized technology and climate-adaptive design.
+Building the energy systems and infrastructure of the future requires strong partnerships across the renewable energy ecosystem.
+As such, Vestas and Pattern’s relationship - built on trust and transparency - played a significant role in the success of this project.
+Pattern was clear about the project’s needs, and Vestas responded with flexibility and tailored solutions, including optimized technology and climate-adaptive design.

-One standout example is the project's direct current long-distance transmission line; a rare and complex feature for onshore wind.
-Vestas’ ability to adapt its solutions for this large-scale application was a direct result of the open, collaborative nature of the partnership.
+One standout example is the project's direct current long-distance transmission line, a rare and complex feature for onshore wind.
+Vestas’ ability to adapt its solutions for this large-scale application is a direct result of the open, collaborative nature of the partnership.

 Manufacturing